 On 30 June 2017 the Referendum Council handed down its report to the Prime Minister and Leader of the Opposition.
 The Final Report is available on the Referendum Council website.
-On 26 October the Government responded to the Referendum Council’s report; to read the Government’s response visit the Prime Minister’s website.
+On 26 October the Government responded to the Referendum Council’s report; to read the Government’s response visit the Prime Minister’s media release.

 The Referendum Council was appointed by the Prime Minister and Leader of the Opposition to advise on progress and next steps towards a referendum to recognise Aboriginal and Torres Strait Islander peoples in the Australian Constitution.